 • Teaching portfolio or other supporting documentation, if available.
 For information about a teaching portfolio, see: https://grad.uchicago.edu/sites/default/files/career-resources/Recommended_Portfolio_Format.pdf

 Letters of recommendation could address, among other things, the following:

-- Did the nominee create a learning atmosphere in which all students felt respected?
+• Did the nominee create a learning atmosphere in which all students feel respected?

-All nominations will be reviewed by the committee for Graduate Student Teaching Excellence, which includes the Director of the Chicago Center for Teaching, the Master of the Humanities Collegiate Division, the Deputy Dean(s) of the Division of the Humanities, and the Dean of Students of the Division of the Humanities.
+The committee for Graduate Student Teaching Excellence will review all nominations, which includes the Director of the Chicago Center for Teaching, the Master of the Humanities Collegiate Division, the Deputy Dean(s) of the Division of the Humanities, and the Dean of Students of the Division of the Humanities.